 We are easily tempted to heroify the struggle for faith in the early church and downplay our own challenges to remain faithful to Christ.
 In doing so we diminish our battles and remain ignorant of the dangerous evil forces waging war against us (Ephesians 6:12; 2 Corinthians 10:3-5).
 The spiritual forces opposing us within our own culture is real, and could be life-threatening to our faith.
 (Do you have friends or family who have drifted away from Jesus?)
 Therefore we should not be ignorant of the schemes of Satan (2 Corinthians 2:11).
 Revelation 17 unveils the satanic forces within the 1st century Roman culture, Christ’s judgment on it, and how to overcome it.
 A careful look at their struggle within their own seductive culture will unmask our struggle within our culture – so this message becomes personal.

-This chapter unveils three seductive lies which is potentially lethal to faith in God, as well as three truth to overcome Satan’s scheme in these lies.
+This chapter unveils three seductive lies which is potentially lethal to faith in God, as well as three truths to overcome Satan’s scheme in these lies.

 Absolute autonomy.
 John sees Babylon, the Great Harlot, riding on the Beast, superior over many nations and people groups on many waters (nations and people groups) (17:1,3,5,15).
 All the rulers on earth are said to be seduced and subjected to her (17:2, 18).
 She is the one responsible for the death of God’s saints through the ages as well as witnesses of Jesus, as she resists their message of the reign of God in Christ (17:6).

 In John’s day this clearly pointed to Rome, the ancient city surrounded by seven mountains from which the empire was ruled (17:9; 18).
-But Rome was not the first city to be named Babylon: the Old Testament prophets also referred to Nineveh, Tyre, and Greece as “Babylon”.
-Rome was not the last city to be known by this name (17:9-10).
-The city is named after Babel (Genesis 11:4), the first city who revolted against God’s rule.
-Babylon has become synonymous throughout the Scriptures with humanity’s claim for self-rule, self-sufficiency and self-seeking.
-This is an extension from mankind’s original sin in Garden – succumbing to the temptation to decide what is good and right so that I may satisfy my needs all by myself.
+But Rome was not the first or the last city to be named Babylon (17:9-10): the Old Testament prophets also referred to Nineveh, Tyre, and Greece as “Babylon”. ) Original Babylon was named after Babel (Genesis 11:4), the first city who revolted against God’s rule.
+Afterwards, Babylon has become synonymous throughout the Scriptures with humanity’s claim for self-rule, self-sufficiency and self-seeking.
+This is an extension from mankind’s original sin in the Garden – succumbing to the temptation to decide what is good and right so that I may satisfy my needs all by myself.
 As such, Babylon represents all of mankind who choose to live in sin, to live apart from God and his rule.

 Do you see this lie at work in our culture, in the undertones of films, music, advertisements and career pursuits?
-Do you hear this voice in your head when you are tempted to deny God and serve yourself – like everyone else in society?
+Do you hear this voice in your head when you are tempted to deny God and serve yourself – like most people in society?

-The picture John sees is the promise of fulfillment of all our desires.
-The is that of hedonism, calling to us: “Look at me: I can fulfill all your desires!”
+The picture John sees is the promise of the fulfilment of all our desires.
+Hedonism is calling to us: “Look at me: I can fulfil all your desires!”
 All she asks is to stop resisting, to give in and enjoy her.
 She will give you life!
 Can you hear her call in our sensual, self-seeking culture?
 Do you believe her?

-It’s beautiful to see here how God is not rebuking believers for their sensual desires here.
+It’s beautiful to see here how God is not rebuking believers for their sensual desires.
 Rather, he makes the readers aware that resisting sensual temptations in this self-gratifying culture amounts to waging spiritual war.
 We are taking our thoughts captive, breaking down strongholds, battling principalities and powers (2 Corinthians 10:1-5; Ephesians 6:12).
-Christ helps believers to see the true nature of the this Beauty and her Beast: Her beauty is skin-deep; she is vulgar, blood-thirsty and downright evil (17:3).
-The message to believers is clear: resist her and live, orsuccumb to her temptation and die (compare with the seductress of Proverbs 5:3-6 and 7:6-27).
+Christ helps believers to see the true nature of this Beauty and her Beast: Her beauty is skin-deep; she is vulgar, blood-thirsty and downright evil (17:3).
+The message to believers is clear: resist her and live, or succumb to her temptation and die (compare with the seductress of Proverbs 5:3-6 and 7:6-27).

 A third interpretation comes by reminder that Revelation is an apocalyptic genre – and therefore all numbers are symbolic!
 The seven rulers refer to all the rulers of Babylon throughout the ages – past, present and future.
 The beast is also a ruler in his own right.
 The ten horns represent the totality of power and authority of human rule apart from God.
 As such it illustrates the Great Harlot’s control over every kingdom.
 Together the Harlot and the Beast is portrayed as an unstoppable force.
 Together they have ruled through the ages and will always rule.
 It leaves the reader feeling powerless, that resistance is futile.